AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/enable-disable-communication-limits-in-an-email-program.md

 # Enable/Disable Communication Limits in an Email Program {#enable-disable-communication-limits-in-an-email-program}

-When running an email program, you can choose to ignore or respect the  [admin level communication limit](../../../../product-docs/administration/email-setup/enable-communication-limits.md) [s](../../../../product-docs/administration/email-setup/enable-communication-limits.md).
+When running an email program, you can choose to ignore or respect the [admin level communication limits](/help/marketo/product-docs/administration/email-setup/enable-communication-limits.md).
 Here's how to do it.

 >[!NOTE]
 >
->**Definition**
->
->Communication limits are [set in the Admin section](../../../../product-docs/administration/email-setup/enable-communication-limits.md) and help you avoid sending one person too many emails.
+>Communication limits are [set in the Admin section](/help/marketo/product-docs/administration/email-setup/enable-communication-limits.md) and help you avoid sending one person too many emails.

 1. Go to **Marketing Activities**.